raphacgon/bash_timer/README.md

 Requirements:
 VLC Media Player: The script uses the vlc command to play an audio file.
 Audio File: An alarm.wav file is needed at /home/rapha/Downloads/.
 You will need to update the path in the script if your file is located elsewhere.

+This project is licensed under the MIT License.
+For more details, see the LICENSE file.